Discovering New Theorems via LLMs with In-Context Proof Learning in Lean: Method

 The context is given to both the prover and the Lean server.
 Thus, not only the prover can learn the proof strategies from the context, but also it can use the theorems in the context as lemmas.

-The system prompt given to prover LLM is as follows:
+The system prompt given to the prover LLM is as follows:

-\begin{quote} You are a prover of mathlib4 library.
-Please prove the last theorem in the given content in Lean 4 format.
-You should write the Lean4 code which directly follows ":=" in the last theorem.
-It should begin with 'by' or represent a term directly.
-You can use the theorems in the given content as lemmas.
-Do not use sorry in the proof.
-If you judge that the theorem is not provable, please return empty string instead of the proof.
-Do not include any other text. \end{quote}
+\begin{quote} You are a contributor to the mathlib4 library.
+Please prove the final theorem in the given content using Lean 4.
+Write the Lean 4 code that directly follows ':=' in the final theorem.
+The code should either begin with 'by' or be a term expression.
+You may use the theorems in the given content as lemmas.
+Do not use 'sorry' in the proof.
+If you determine that the theorem is not provable, return an empty string instead of a proof.
+Do not include any additional text. \end{quote}

-In the experiment, the maximum number of trials is set to $16$.
+In our experiment, the maximum number of trials is set to $16$.